open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 The result of the above commands can be viewed at [283ff8cd788c550309ff0d1d5a9a5a97ec0731b2](https://github.com/open-sauced/open-sauced/pull/1078/commits/283ff8cd788c550309ff0d1d5a9a5a97ec0731b2)

-GitHub will conveniently display only you merge conflict changes:
+GitHub will conveniently display only your merge conflict changes:

 ![view merge commit](../../static/img/contributing-resolve-merge-conflicts-view-merge-commit.png)